2019 University of Essex anti-semitism controversy: Rally

 The university held a rally in its main square on 28 February in solidarity with the Jewish community.
 The university's Vice Chancellor said, "Today, we have come together to show antisemitism is completely antithetical to the values of the University of Essex and it has absolutely no place on our campuses and in our relationships with each other."

+Dismissal of lecturer

+Maaruf Ali, a computing lecturer at the university, was dismissed from his job in May 2019 following his suspension in February for concerns over Facebook posts from his account.
+Those posts included a claim that "Zionists" sought to establish a society at the university, as well as content that appeared to deny the Holocaust.
+Ali's dismissal came after an internal tribunal at the university.